 The Audio Technica ATH-M50x headphones provide you with a frequency response between 15 Hz and 28 kHz, that is more than what you typically need for an average mix.
 When it comes to impedance, the headphones work at 38 W. Apart from the sound performance, the headphones come with a sturdy built, properly contoured ear pads, 90-degree swiveling ear cups, and great comfort.

 While they sound perfect, they feel comfortable on your ears and are less prone to breakage.
-Our experts simply loved the stylish black rubberized PVC exterior finish and the velvety lining.
+We simply loved the stylish black rubberized PVC exterior finish and the velvety lining.

 Read the Full Audio Technica ATH-M50x Review